 Read More

-We made the pot-sticker dumplings and bang bang chicken – once again both exceeded our expectations.
-My husband keeps saying it’s better ordering this than going out to restaurants as the recipes and food quality are amazing.
+We made the pot-sticker dumplings and bang bang chicken from the Chinese class the other night.
+Once again both exceeded our expectations.
+My husband keeps saying it’s better than going out to restaurants as the recipes and quality are amazing.

 Glennis (Caringbah South, NSW)